HexaneNetworks/help-articles/README.md

 ## Why are these here?

-We use GitHub as a way to allow our team to contribute easily and version control efficiency.
+We use GitHub as a way to allow our team to contribute easily and version control efficiently.

 ## What does this do?